cmc-corpora/cmc-corpora.github.io/content/authors/nikola-ljubesic/_index.md

 learning approaches, and has developed several methods for word-normalisation, also applied to CMC corpora.

-He is the leader of the CLARIN K-Centre CLASSLA, for Computational Processing of South Slavic languages.
+He is the leader of the CLARIN K-centre CLASSLA, for Computational Processing of South Slavic languages.